GameServerManagers/LinuxGSM-Docs/requirements/gamedig.md

-# gamedig
+# GameDig

-[Gamedig](https://github.com/sonicsnes/node-gamedig) is a tool that queries game servers and returns outputs data from a query in to json format.
+[GameDig](https://github.com/sonicsnes/node-gamedig) is a tool that queries game servers and returns outputs data from a query in to json format.
 It can return not only if the game server is online but various data such as current maps and players.
 This allows `./gameserver details` to display live information.

-Gamedig super-seeds gsquery as the tool to monitor game servers. gamedig is currently optional and gsquery is kept to ensure compatibility because of gamedig requiring Node.js to be installed.
+GameDig super-seeds gsquery as the tool to monitor game servers. gamedig is currently optional and gsquery is kept to ensure compatibility because of gamedig requiring Node.js to be installed.

 ## Install Node.js

-Gamedig requires [Node.js](https://nodejs.org) a JavaScript runtime environment installed to work.
+GameDig requires [Node.js](https://nodejs.org) a JavaScript runtime environment installed to work.
 Use the following instuctions to install Node.js.

 ### Remove existing NodeJS